 - It may be useful to give participants handouts that describe the particular scenario logic.
 These can be provided after the visualization exercise to help facilitate the discussion and remind participants of different aspects of the scenarios.
 An alternative would be to post the completed scenario matrix on the wall.

-5. Explore challenges and opportunities
+5. Explore challenges and opportunities (up to 60 minutes)

 - When most or all participants’ eyes areopen, invite them to return to the present moment and record their visions on paper before they forget them.